Ana Capeta

-Ana Inês Palma Capeta (born 22 December 1997) is a Portuguese footballer who plays as a striker for Sporting CP from the Campeonato Nacional Feminino and the Portugal women's national team.
+Ana Inês Palma Capeta (born 22 December 1997) is a Portuguese professional footballer who plays as a forward for Serie A club Juventus and the Portugal women's national team.

 Career

 Capeta is a player from Sporting Clube de Portugal and has been capped for the Portugal national team, appearing for the team during the 2019 FIFA Women's World Cup qualifying cycle.

 On 30 May 2023, she was included in the 23-player squad for the 2023 FIFA Women's World Cup.

 On 24 June 2025, Capeta was called up to the Portugal squad for the UEFA Women's Euro 2025.

+On 2 February 2026, Capeta joined Juventus on loan from Sporting CP until June 2026, with an option to buy.

+On 11 May 2026, Juventus exercised the option that turn the loan into a permanent signing, with contract until 30 June 2028.